ComScore

 • Serves: 4

 Mashed potato lovers, consider this your invitation to join team crispy.
-The horseradish cream is spicy and pungent, so serve it on the side if you’re joining picky eaters.
+The horseradish cream is spicy and pungent, so serve it on the side if you’re hosting picky eaters.
+If not, drizzle it on with abandon.

 • Time Commitment: 40 minutes

-• Why We Love It: <10 ingredients, sheet pan recipe, gluten free, vegetarian
+• Why I Love It: <10 ingredients, sheet pan recipe, gluten free, vegetarian

 • Serves: 6

 Cabbage isn’t just for coleslaw—it happens to make an excellent side dish of its own.
-Bonus, this recipe requires just five ingredients.
+Bonus, this recipe requires just five ingredients, including fancy-looking caraway seeds.

 • Time Commitment: 50 minutes

-• Why We Love It: gluten free, crowd-pleaser, special occasion–worthy
+• Why I Love It: gluten free, crowd-pleaser, special occasion-worthy

 • Serves: 8

 Want to know a little secret?
-We’ll take any excuse to serve ranch at a fancy holiday dinner.
-This version is made with tahini for a twist on the bottled stuff.
+I'll take any excuse to serve ranch dressing at a fancy holiday dinner.
+This version is combined with nutty, earthy tahini for an elegant twist on the bottled stuff.

-• Why We Love It: special occasion–worthy, vegetarian, gluten free
+• Why I Love It: special occasion-worthy, vegetarian, gluten free

 • Serves: 4

-Looking for a show-stopping alternative Thanksgiving meal?
-These beauties look like a dish you’d spend all day working on, but they’re actually ready in a little over an hour.
+Looking for a show-stopping non-traditional Thanksgiving dinner idea?
+These vegetarian beauties look like a dish you’d spend all day working on, but they’ll actually be ready in a just about an hour.

-• Why We Love It: one pan, crowd-pleaser
+• Why I Love It: one pan, crowd-pleaser, beginner-friendly

 • Serves: 9

 No feast is complete without some kind of bread on the table.
-This one has a little heat from Fresno chiles.
-(If you can’t find Fresnos, feel free to swap with another hot pepper, like jalapeños.)
+This one has a little heat from Fresno chiles, and it has impossibly crunchy edges, courtesy of a cast iron pan.
+If you can’t find Fresnos, feel free to swap with another hot pepper, like jalapeños.

 • Time Commitment: 30 minutes